 - The design is sleek and compact, easily portable and you can mount it with a suction cup mount

-- The batteries might not hold a charge well for hours
+- The emergency batteries might not hold a charge well for hours

-Another Amazon’s Choice product, the Z Z-Edge Uber dash cam was made especially for many pro Uber drivers and many other rideshare drivers.
-With front and cabin recording, you can view the exterior and interior of the car simultaneously at 1080p with this great dashcam.
+With front and cabin recording, you can record the exterior and interior of the car simultaneously at 1080p.

-There is also a built-in GPS that will be recording your route and location with accuracy.
+There is also a built in GPS that will can record your route and location with accuracy.
 The software is compatible with Windows and Mac systems and is capable of displaying the telemetry when a video is replayed.

 Z Z-Edge is committed to providing the best customer service.
 Purchasing their dash cams includes a 30-day return policy and an 18-month warranty, easily arranged through their website or email address.